Prompt Injection Hidden in Search-Result Snippets

 FAQ

 Q: Do major search APIs screen their snippets for injection content?
-A: No public search APIs offer injection-specific filtering as of early 2026.
-Search APIs return verbatim page content.
+A: No. As of June 2026 the major search APIs (Google, Bing) return verbatim indexed page content and do not perform AI-safety filtering on snippets.
 Screening is the responsibility of the consuming application.

 Q: Is a single injected search snippet enough to redirect a capable agent?
-A: A single well-crafted snippet can redirect an agent that passes results unfiltered.
-The effectiveness depends on the injection string’s phrasing and the model version.
-Defense-in-depth (scanning + gate + label) is necessary because no single layer is fully reliable.
+A: Yes, it can be.
+A single well-crafted snippet can redirect an agent that passes results unfiltered, and retrieval-poisoning research shows a tiny number of tainted documents can dominate a model’s output for a trigger query.
+Effectiveness depends on the injection’s phrasing and the model version, which is why defense-in-depth (scan + spotlight envelope + tool gate) is required — no single layer is fully reliable.

 Q: Should I use a search API that only returns trusted sources?
-A: Enterprise search solutions (e.g., Bing for Business with domain filters) can restrict results to approved domains, which significantly reduces injection exposure.
-Even with domain filtering, scan snippets for injection patterns as a secondary control.
+A: Domain filtering helps.
+Enterprise search solutions can restrict results to approved domains, which significantly reduces injection exposure, and it suits narrow use cases (an internal docs assistant) more than open-web research.
+Even with domain filtering, scan snippets for injection patterns as a secondary control, since approved domains can host attacker-submitted content too (comments, profiles, reviews).

 Q: What is the difference between this and a web-fetch injection?
-A: Web-fetch injection happens when the agent fetches the full content of a page.
-Search-snippet injection happens when the search API returns a short excerpt.
-Snippets are often shorter and more structured, but they are still attacker-controlled text that enters the model context.
+A: Web-fetch injection happens when the agent fetches the full content of a page; search-snippet injection happens when the search API returns a short excerpt.
+Snippets are shorter and more structured, but they are still attacker-controlled text entering the model context.
+A snippet often acts as the lure that gets the agent to fetch the full page, so treat both with the same untrusted-data discipline.

 Tags: #ai-security #prompt-injection #Troubleshooting